WORDS BY STEPHEN YU

 If you want to capitalise on the hiking trend:

-Italian hiking brand Roa are dedicated to producing quality mountaineering footwear whilst never sacrificing on aesthetics.
+Italian hiking outfit Roa are dedicated to producing quality mountaineering footwear whilst never sacrificing on aesthetics.
 Hot off the back of collaborations with Alyx and Brain Dead, their rugged and weatherproof trek-ready are the perfect boot sneaker hybrid for those unexpected wet days.

 If you need some pieces that fill the gap between streetwear and high-fashion: